renatolauris/misturafina/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of misturafina is to create a first package from my own as a exercise for Computational Statistics classes.
+The goal of misturafina is to create a first package from my own as an exercise for Computational Statistics classes.
-The package misturafina contain function which execute some optimization algorithms (simulated annealing, Estimation and Maximization - EM, Newton-Raphson) to estimate parameters from multivariate normal mix distributions.
-Also offers likelihood function and random samples generator for those mix distributions.
+The package misturafina contains functions which execute some numerical optimization algorithms (simulated annealing, Estimation and Maximization - EM, Newton-Raphson) to estimate parameters from multivariate normal mix distributions.
+Also offers likelihood function and random samples generator for these mix distributions.

 ## Installation

-You can install misturafina in his development version from [GitHub](https://github.com/) with:
+You can install misturafina in its development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")